 Halloween has always been one of those holidays that just brings out the inner child in all of us!
 I mean what is more fun than the idea of dressing up, and pretending to be ANYTHING or ANYONE you want to be?
 Add loads of candy, spooky decorations and staying up late on a school night to the mix and v-o-i-l-a you have a kid’s dream come true!

 Who wouldn’t want to drag that out as long as possible or celebrate all month long?
-Many of us are taking our kids to as many pumpkin patches, Trunk or Treats, and corn mazes as possible but there are lots of fun ways to enjoy Halloween without going anywhere!
+While some people are headed to pumpkin patches, Trunk or Treats, and corn mazes, there are lots of fun ways to enjoy Halloween without going anywhere!
 Here are a few fun Halloween crafts and things to do from the comfort of home that the kids will love and will nurture that spirit of Halloween all season long!

 1. Baking Halloween Cookies